The Stages of Life: Title

 In keeping with the Romantic ideals of the time, Friedrich intended his paintings to function purely in visual terms, and thus he was cautious that the titles given to his work were not overly descriptive or evocative.
-It is likely that the relatively literal title The Stages of Life was not given by the artist himself, but that the work was instead renamed during a revival of interest in the artist in the late 19th or early 20th century.
+It is likely that the relatively literal title The Stages of Life was not given by the artist himself, but the work was instead renamed during a revival of interest in the artist in the late 19th or early 20th century.